 Polls like this are very popular with pressure groups and political campaigns because they inevitably end up suggesting that the issue they are campaigning on is really important and will swing votes, and MPs better listen to them and do what they say or they’ll lose their jobs.
 The problem is people don’t actually behave like that – we know from academic studies that people don’t vote on single issues, they vote on broad things like party identification, perceptions of party leaders, perceptions of competence, economic trust, party image and so on.
 Individual policy stances play into these things, but to reduce the complex drivers of voting behaviour to polling questions purporting to show that “If party X follows policy Y then 14% of people won’t vote for them” is simplistic and naive.

 I won’t recite at length why these questions give such misleading data, but there are a number of reasons.
 Firstly respondents use them to indicate support or opposition to a policy or a party regardless of whether it would actually change their vote.
 Secondly it gives false prominence to a single issue, when in a real election campaign that issue would be considered alongside other important issues like the economy, leadership perceptions, party competence and so on.
 Thirdly people simply aren’t very good judges of what drives their own decision making.
-Working together these all work together to produce results that overestimate the impact of single issues on voting intention.
+Working together these produce results that overestimate the impact of single issues on voting intention.

 Yet, it is a question that people eternally want asking – and keeps provoking rather silly news stories, full of hyperbole about gay marriage dooming the Conservative party.
 Hence it is worth trying to do it sensibly.